bootdotdev/blog/content/news/hackathon-sept-2022.md

 * First place winners will get a $50 gift card!
 This will likely be to Amazon, Apple, Visa, etc. We'll do what's most convenient for you.
 * The top 3 will all win a copy of "[Automate the Boring Stuff](https://automatetheboringstuff.com/)" - a fantastic Python book

-In addition, everyone who participates will earn 1000XP in the Boot.dev app, and get a coupon code for 25% off of a patron subscription.
+In addition, everyone who participates will earn 1000XP in the Boot.dev app, and get a coupon code for 25% off of a membership.

 ## Winners Announced!